pulp/pulp/docs/sphinx/user-guide/tuning.rst

 WSGI Processes
 --------------

-By default, each system on which pulp is deployed will start 3 WSGI processes to serve the REST API.
+By default, each Apache server on which pulp is deployed will start 3 WSGI processes to serve the REST API.
 The number of processes can be adjusted in ``/etc/httpd/conf.d/pulp.conf`` on the ``WSGIDaemonProcess`` statement, along with other items.
 See the Apache documentation of ``mod_wsgi`` for details.